PhD in Astrophysics at JBCA

 Colloquia by visiting scientists are held weekly at Jodrell Bank during term-time.
 A less formal "Internal Seminars" series provides a forum for staff, postdocs and students to present their recent work, report back from international conferences, and occasionalily review the literature!
 Typically several one- or two-day research workshops are held at Jodrell Bank each year.
 Students are expected to attend these events as part of their general astronomical education.
 Students may also be encouraged to attend particular lecture courses or astronomy workshops organized in Manchester.

 Most of our research groups hope to take on at least one new student each year.
 Details of specific PhD projects are available.
-Demand for students always exceeds supply and so it is usually safe to assume that there will be a project available in the area you want to work in, even if it has not been specifically listed.
+Due to the limited number of scholarships available each year, there are always more projects on offer than we can fund.
+So, it is usually safe to assume that there will be a project available in the area you want to work in, even if it has not been specifically listed.

-Further funding advice for international applicants is available on our overseas page.
+Further advice for international applicants is available on our overseas page.

 You can apply online; read the following notes first.